Fear is the single biggest thing that holds us back. Overcoming fear is an essential step in achieving our goals and dreams.

 Notice what you feel and then consciously replace them with sensations you’d rather be experiencing.

-Focus on how positive emotions, such as peace and joy, show up your body – as a rush of warmth or a tingle of delight.
+Focus on how positive emotions, such as peace and joy, show up in your body – as a rush of warmth or a tingle of delight.
 Imagine yourself experiencing those sensations instead, and your fears will be neutralized.

 4. Use Positive Affirmations